BelledonneCommunications/flexisip-account-manager/README.md

     accounts:import-externals {file_path}

+## Custom email templaces

+Some email templates can be customized.

+To do so, copy and rename the existing `*_custom.blade.php.example` files into `*custom.blade.php` and adapt the content of the email (HTML and text versions), those files will then replace the default ones.

 ## Provisioning

 FlexiAPI is providing endpoints to provision Liblinphone powered devices.
 You can find more documentation about it on the `/api#provisioning` documentation page.